Kuan-Ying/MVP-interview/README.md

 # MVP-interview
 A demonstration of tooltip react component with styled-components.

-To use ToolTip component, wrap it with your React component.
+To use ToolTip component, wrap it with your React component, and assign the ToolTip message to the value attribute.
 Sample usage:
 ```html
 <ToolTip value="Tooltip">